Klowner/tussle/examples/cloudflare-worker-s3/README.md

 Instructions
 ---
-This example must be published to Cloudflare's Worker service, so you'll need a Cloudflare account as well as a publically available S3-compatible cloud storage service.
+This example must be published to Cloudflare's Worker service, so you'll need a Cloudflare account as well as a publicly available S3-compatible cloud storage service.

 1. From the tussle project root run `yarn install` and `yarn build` to build the individual tussle packages.